oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 ### 5.4.1 Authentication of Clients by the Server <a id='authentication-of-clients-by-the-server'></a>

-The CONNECT packet contains an Authentication Data field which can contain a user name and password if the Authentication Method is SASL PLAIN (see [[4.11.1.2 MQTT User Name and Password Support]](#mqtt-user-name-and-password-support)).
+The CONNECT packet contains an Authentication Data field which can contain a user name and password if the Authentication Method is SASL PLAIN (see [4.11.1.2 "MQTT User Name and Password Support"](#mqtt-user-name-and-password-support)).
 Implementations can choose how to make use of the content of these fields.
 They may provide their own authentication mechanism, use an external authentication system such as LDAP [[\[RFC4511\]]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#RFC4511) or OAuth [[\[RFC6749\]]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#RFC6749) tokens, or leverage operating system authentication mechanisms.

-MQTT-SN provides an Authentication mechanism as described in [[4.11 Authentication]](#authentication).
+MQTT-SN provides an Authentication mechanism as described in [4.11 "Authentication"](#authentication).
 Using this requires support for it in both the Client and Server.

-Implementations passing authentication data in clear text, obfuscating such data elements or requiring no authentication data should be aware this can give rise to Man-in-the-Middle and replay attacks. [[5.4.5 Privacy of Application Messages and MQTT-SN Control Packets]](#privacy-of-application-messages-and-mqtt-sn-control-packets) introduces approaches to ensure data privacy.
+Implementations passing authentication data in clear text, obfuscating such data elements or requiring no authentication data should be aware this can give rise to Man-in-the-Middle and replay attacks.
+[5.4.5 "Privacy of Application Messages and MQTT-SN Control Packets"](#privacy-of-application-messages-and-mqtt-sn-control-packets) introduces approaches to ensure data privacy.

 A Virtual Private Network (VPN) between the Clients and Servers can provide confidence that data is only being received from authorized Clients.